croz-ltd/klokwrk-project/support/documentation/article/modules-and-packages/modulesAndPackages.md

 Since we are extending or customizing features of concrete libraries, it is quite important to monitor required 3rd party dependencies.
 If they are disparate, we might need more fine-grained modules.
 On the other hand, if we target specific higher-level consumers, we might want to include more heterogeneous features to avoid too fine-grained modules that no one will use in isolation.

-The first example (Image 4) shows the packaging of `cargotracking-lib-axon-cqrs` and `cargotracker-lib-axon-logging` modules dealing with different aspects of the Axon framework.
+The first example (Image 4) shows the packaging of `cargotracking-lib-axon-cqrs` and `cargotracking-lib-axon-logging` modules dealing with different aspects of the Axon framework.

 ![Image 4 - Example of Axon libraries packaging comparison](images/04-axon-libraries-packaging-comparison.jpg "Image 4 - Example of Axon libraries packaging comparison") <br/>
 *Image 4 - Example of Axon libraries packaging comparison*